pluggyai/full-stack-engineer-assignment/README.md

 ```

 #### 1.b Average
-GET `/average`: It returns an object with average positions of all the quotes.
+GET `/average`: It returns an object with the average positions of all the quotes.

 The objects must have the following minimum structure/attributes (you can add new useful attributes and/or insights)
 ```json